yioneko/nvim-yati/README.md

 ## Notes

 - The calculation result heavily relies on the correct tree-sitter parsing of the code.
 I'd recommend using plugins like [nvim-autopairs](https://github.com/windwp/nvim-autopairs) or [luasnip](https://github.com/L3MON4D3/LuaSnip) to keep the syntax tree error-free while editing.
 This should avoid most of the wrong indent calculations.
-- I mainly write `js/ts` so other languages may not receive better support than these two, bad cases for other languages are generally expected, and please create issues for them if possible.
+- I mainly write javascript so other languages may not receive better support than it, and bad cases for other languages are generally expected.
+Please create issues for them if possible.

 ## Credits